dmpellegrini/pokemon-ui-pattern-project/README.md

 Like previous projects, this one is also simple.
 You load the webpage in your favorite browser, look around, and click on your favorite Pokemon.

-Once, you do you, will get a modal displaying the pokemon's name, pokedex number and type (Grass, Fire, Water etc...).
+Once you do you, will get a modal displaying the pokemon's name, pokedex number and type (Grass, Fire, Water etc...).
 The region was sourced manually for simplicity.

 ## How To Use